| Family MattersThis interview, done for Third Way on the

 can draw strength from, and, if we will, we can nurture it

+so that it becomes a more and more important part of our lives.
 We, with our sophisticated intellect, have called this spark the soul.
 I think that if I have a soul, then

 animals have souls.
 But of course even chimpanzees cannot